hph/drake/README.md

 drake
 =====
-Various password and encryption utilities with a command-line interface.

 The main reason this program was written in the first place was to be able to easily generate unique and secure passwords for every website one might need to and to be able to do it on any computer without storing any of the passwords.